mmakowski/agar/README.md

 System Requirements
 -------------------

 Agar has only been tested on Linux.
+Bash and Python are required.

 Setup
 -----